Chow polynomials of rank-uniform labeled posets

+For the precise results implying the properties in the preceding list, see \Cref{thm:gamma-interlacing-aug-contract} and \Cref{thm:gamma-truncation-interlacing}.
 Several interesting classes of matroids are covered by the preceding results (see Theorem~\ref{thm:main-matroid-specializations} below).
 Furthermore, the above result also makes progress towards a more general conjecture on the real-rootedness of Chow polynomials appearing in \cite[Conjecture~1.5]{ferroni-matherne-vecchi} by Ferroni, Matherne, and Vecchi.
 That conjecture proposes that the Chow polynomial of any Cohen--Macaulay poset is real-rooted.
 The posets considered in this article are Cohen--Macaulay as a consequence of being EL-shellable.

 Let us denote by $\widehat{\mathcal{L}}(\M)$ the set of all proper nonempty flats of $\M$.
 Since the poset $\mathcal{L}(\M)$ is a geometric lattice, the order complex $\Delta(\widehat{\mathcal{L}}(\M))$, often called the \emph{Bergman complex of $\M$}, displays many desirable combinatorial and topological features---for example it is shellable and thus Cohen--Macaulay.
 The $f$-vector of the Bergman complex of $\M$ encodes the number of flags of flats in $\widehat{\mathcal{L}}(\M)$ according to size, and so its generating function, the $f$-polynomial of the complex, is often called the \emph{chain polynomial} of $\widehat{\mathcal{L}}(\M)$.
 A recent conjecture by Athanasiadis and Kalampogia-Evangelinou \cite[Conjecture~1.2]{athanasiadis-kalampogia} proposes that the chain polynomial of a geometric lattice is a real-rooted polynomial.
 This conjecture can be recast in terms of $h$-polynomials (which are linear transformations of $f$-polynomials) as follows.